marcmelendez/UAMMD_intro/code/README.md

 * `vibratingString.cu`: A chain of particles linked by harmonic springs and held tight at the ends behaving like a vibrating string.
-* `swingingRope.cu`: A chain of particles simulating a rope hanging from one of its ends, swinging back and forth.
+* `swingingRope.cu`: A chain of particles simulating a rope hanging from one of its ends, swinging back and forth in a gravitational field.
+* `cable.cu`: A chain of particles simulating a flexible cable bending under its own weight.